-The following is a guest post from Ross Patterson for Refresh Accomodation.
+The following is a guest article by Ross Patterson.

 London’s West End is one of the greatest hubs of theatrical entertainment in the world.
 It has borne unforgettable screenwriters, actors, directors and choreographers.
 Over the years the West End has housed some incredible plays and musicals, and in this article we are going to share with you the top five performances you can’t afford to miss this coming season.

 Billy Elliot is a young school boy who dreams of one day becoming a ballerina.
 However, his journey of rising to the top of his profession puts relationships in turmoil as he turns his back on boxing to pursue his passion.
 First performed at London’s West End, Billy Elliot has continued to touch the hearts of thousands and now can be watched across the world.